ansys/pygranta/doc/source/getting_started.rst

 Getting started
 ===============

-The ``pygranta`` metapackage guarantees mutual compatibility between all PyGranta packages.
-The packages referenced by a ``pygranta`` metapackage version are certified to be compatible with each other and with the corresponding Granta MI version.
+The ``pygranta`` metapackage guarantees mutual compatibility between all the PyGranta packages in a specific version.
+That is, the packages referenced by a ``pygranta`` metapackage version are certified to be compatible with each other and with the corresponding Granta MI version.

 .. note::
    The ``ansys-grantami-bomanalytics`` and ``ansys-grantami-bomanalytics-openapi`` versions included in the metapackage